-DEVELOPMENT OF YOUTH SOCIAL AND CULTURAL ENVIRONMENT AS THE BASIS OF STUDENTS' PROFESSIONAL SOCIALIZATION associate professor, doctor of social sciences, researcher at the Black Sea Research Institute of economy and innovation The article is devoted to the study of socio-cultural environment of the student youth as a reference group of professional socialization.
+DEVELOPMENT OF YOUTH SOCIAL AND CULTURAL ENVIRONMENT AS THE BASIS OF STUDENTS' PROFESSIONAL SOCIALIZATION

+The article is devoted to the study of socio-cultural environment of the student youth as a reference group of professional socialization.
 According to the collected theoretical and practical material, the development components, trends and standards are reviewed.
 The research results show that the process of unsuccessful professional socialization and adaptation, which may result in a process of social exclusion, also deserves careful research attention.